 …Does that get you off the hook?
 Maybe in court… you have the recording right?
 But ripping out a 100+ cyd slab is very expensive.
 So you may “win” this argument but you’ve lost a customer and potentially months in litigation.

 So you start calling the Plant Manager.
 Do they answer?
-Maybe, maybe they’re available.
+Maybe they’re available.
 Can you get in touch with the Batch Plant Operator?
 Depends on if they can get in touch with them.
 How close does the Plant Manager live to the plant?
 Batch Plant Operator?

-Any other plants opened?
+Are any other plants open?
 Nope… all shut down.

 Should we have implemented a policy to keep plants open “just in case?”
 Maybe that’s an option… it costs money and adds way too many hours, but it’s an option.